 On November 12, 1967, St. Paul unanimously voted to contact the congregation of Immanuel West Point to form a dual parish.
 By December 3, 1967, Immanuel had accepted the proposal.
 The two churches have been a dual parish since that time.
 Although each church would maintain their own church councils and separate voting assemblies, important issues that involve both churches would be addressed in joint council meetings.

 This change would provide some unique challenges to the congregations that previously had not been issues.
 For instance, where would the pastor of the congregations live?
 The pastor would reside at the parsonage at St. Paul.
 After this, the parsonage at Immanuel changed from a residence into a Lutheran Braille Work Center.
 Volunteer groups from across the area came to Immanuel to create Lutheran worship materials, such as hymn books, in Braille.
 Due to damage at the parsonage the Braille work center was moved to St. John's Lutheran in Chester, Illinois in the Fall of 2011.

 Reverend Tim B. Zechiel retired as the pastor at Immanuel and St. Paul.
 He has served the congregation from January 2001 to June 2015.
 During the time of vacancy, Rev. William Engfehr, III, served both congregations.
-In March 2016, a call was sent to Rev. Sean Smith and was subsequently accepted.
+In March 2016, the Call was sent to Rev. Sean Smith and was subsequently accepted.
 Rev. Smith was installed as pastor at Immanuel and St. Paul on Sunday, June 26, 2016.
 Rev. Smith served the saints of the dual parish until he took the Call to Bethlehem Ev.
 Lutheran Congregation in Mason City, IA, with his last church services with the dual parish on Sunday, April 24, 2022.